zack-bitcoin/amoveo/docs/other_blockchains/tessr.md

 Charles Ford is the husband of Deb Ford, who is one of the 6 people on the board of advisors for Tessr.

+6% of all TSRX tokens were reserved for advisors, so it seems like Charles and Deb must have received 1% of all TSRX tokens.
+This means they are paid around 4 fold more than Jerold.
+So Charles and Deb must have created at least 4 fold more value for Tessr in comparison to Jerold.

 Before working on Tessr, Jerold was a homeless drug addict living on Charles Ford's couch.

 Charles Ford is the last person who saw Jerold alive.
 He was driving Jerold on an unplanned trip through a remote location Jerold had never been to before.
 Charles claims that Jerold ran away without warning.